bitcoin-studio/LightningNespressoUI/README.md

 # Nespresso Capsule Vending Machine over Lightning Network

 ## What is it?
-A 3D printed / laser cutted vending machine made by [Yoctopuce](http://www.yoctopuce.com/EN/article/an-automatic-nespresso-capsule-dispenser) and customized with the help of the [MILL FabLab](www.mill.pt) and [Monica Pedro](https://www.linkedin.com/in/monicacpedro/).
+This repository is part of a Do-It-Yourself vending machine project which connects to a Bitcoin point of sales terminal.
+Select your coffee, pay with Bitcoin (via Lightning Network), and the vending machine will deliver your Nespresso capsule.

-This repository is the client code for the simple server version of [LightningNespressoServer](https://github.com/bitcoin-studio/LightningNespressoServer).
+This repository is the Bitcoin point of sale terminal code for the simple non-BTCPay version of [LightningNespressoServer](https://github.com/bitcoin-studio/LightningNespressoServer).

-The server is using [lnrpc](https://github.com/RadarTech/lnrpc), a typed gRPC client for LND, to connect to the merchant node, producing BOLT 11 Lightning Network invoices.
+The server of this web application is using [lnrpc](https://github.com/RadarTech/lnrpc), a Typescript gRPC client for LND that allows us to connect to a Bitcoin/LND node and produce BOLT 11 Lightning Network invoices.

 When an invoice is paid, the server notifies the client via websocket and sends a request to the vending machine which delivers the Nespresso capsule.

 ## See also
+- The point of sale website: [https://coffee.bitcoin-studio.com](https://coffee.bitcoin-studio.com)
 - The vending machine code: [LightningNespressoServer](https://github.com/bitcoin-studio/LightningNespressoServer)
-- The 3D printed / laser cutted vending machine: [Yoctopuce](http://www.yoctopuce.com/EN/article/an-automatic-nespresso-capsule-dispenser)
+- The 3D printed / laser cutted vending machine: [CAD files](https://www.thingiverse.com/thing:3772726)
+- A description of the project: [Bitcoin Studio website](https://www.bitcoin-studio.com/resources)